 Authentic Relating consists of specific exercises, in pairs or small groups, which invite us to be more open and revealing than we might be in everyday life about our deeper feelings and desires, each exercise designed to shine a light on a particular way in which we present ourselves and relate with others.
 The exercises can be very specific and at the same time completely open - for example, an exercise might ask you to relate using certain specific sentence stems, but the topic you speak about and the depth of it will be entirely your choice.
-There are no right answers - you are invited to just be aware of how you respond; how the other responds; how expressing yourself freely with others can give you insight and clarity about what you really want; and how sometimes this way of being can make you feel like you've known someone for years instead of hours.
+There are no right answers - you are invited to just be aware of how you respond; how the other responds; how expressing yourself freely with others can give you insight and clarity about what you really want or need; and how sometimes this way of being can make you feel like you've known someone for years instead of hours.
 I've done these exercises many times, and each one is a new experience.

 Q. What can we expect to get from the meetings?

 We show up here exactly how we show up in life, we just get to see it more clearly.
 No'one is trying to fix anyone else, we get to slow down and just be as we are; to notice our habitual responses, hidden assumptions and beliefs (and, if we wish, request feedback about them); and to notice the feelings, impulses and emotions that are frozen, ignored or numbed - and this cannot be unseen!
 It remains with us in our daily life and can totally transform how we relate to others (and how they relate to us).

 Many of us often don't feel truly listened to in our daily lives - this can leave us with a sense of lack, without knowing exactly what it is we need.
 Being listened to by others - without needing to say or do anything other than be yourself - is a gift and can lead to spiritual and personal insights.